tjay1760/The-coding-challenge/progess.md

-- each elements has a pointer to the next elem location the element (Node) has the data stored and a link data can be any type
+- each elements has a pointer to the next elem location the element (Node) has the data stored and a link data can be any type the entry point of the list is the head (elem of first node) last node points to null in an empty linked list the head is null